reynoldsnlp/pipster/README.md

 #### Additive options

 Some commandline options are additive (notably `-q` and `-v`), and can be used up to 3 times.
-These can be set using either an integer or True.
+These can be set using either an integer or `True`.

 ```python
 install('pkg', v=True)  # pip install -v pkg